swuecho/spring-boot-file-upload/README.md

 ## Troubleshooting
 - `java.nio.file.AccessDeniedException: /temp`: The application could not write to the target directory.
 Ensure the directory exists and is writable, or adjust `TARGET_DIRECTORY` to point to a path you control (e.g. `/tmp/uploads`).
+- `404 File not found`: No ZIP file with the requested `reportId` exists under the configured storage directory.